marigitkh/llm-self-refinement-eval/README.md

   - `README.md` — project overview and instructions

   - `requirements.txt` — Python dependencies

+  - paper/ - complete capstone research paper
+    - `Do-the-LLMs-Know-What:Where-and-Why-They-Lack.pdf` — full final report
+    - figures/ — all figures referenced in the paper

 ## How to Use